 Reusing an electric vehicle battery is generally the more environmentally friendly option compared to recycling, as the environmental impact of raw material extraction, battery production and disposal compensated by a longer service life.
-For example, when a 160 kg LIB is reused, 10 kg manganese; 20 kg copper; 6 kg lithium; 8 kg cobalt; 29 kg nickel, 35 kg aluminum, 52 kg graphite remain in longer use, which would only have been partially recovered if the battery had been recycled at an earlier date.
-As reuse reduces the need for newly produced batteries, the overall environmental impact is enormous, for example in terms of greenhouse gas emissions, water consumption, acidification and the consumption of abiotic resources.
-18 Additionally, the energy required to recycle and produce a new battery can be delayed, resulting in significant energy savings.
+When LIBs are reused, materials such as lithium, cobalt, nickel, manganese, copper, aluminum and graphite remain in use, while these materials would only have been partially recovered during recycling.
+As reuse reduces the need for newly produced batteries, the overall environmental impact is enormous, for example in terms of greenhouse gas emissions, water consumption, acidification and the consumption of abiotic resources.16 Additionally, the energy required to recycle and produce a new battery can be delayed, resulting in significant energy savings17.